Linneborn Prize history

 The Linneborn Prize is awarded every year to an individual for outstanding merits in biomass.

-Nominations for the Johannes Linneborn Prize, given each year at the European Biomass Conference and Exhibition for "Outstanding Contributions to the Development of Energy from Biomass", are due by 24 February 2017.
+Nominations for the Johannes Linneborn Prize, given each year at the European Biomass Conference and Exhibition for "Outstanding Contributions to the Development of Energy from Biomass", were due by 24 February 2017.

 The Awarded International Personalities 1994-2016

 1994: Giuliano Grassi - 8th European Bioenergy Conference - Vienna

 1996: Ralph Overend - 9th European Bionergy Conference - Copenhagen

 1998: David Hall - 10th European Biomass Conference - Wurzburg

 2000: Ton Beenackers - 11th European Biomass Conference - Seville

 2002: Philippe Chartier - 12th European Biomass Conference - Amsterdam

 2004: Spyros Kyritsis - 13th European Biomass Conference - Rome